gopro/labs/docs/control/longtimelapse/README.md

 The second option is a USB keep alive device that prevents your USB power bank from shutting down.
 Examples: from [sotabeams.co.uk](https://www.sotabeams.co.uk/usb-battery-pack-keep-alive-load/) and from [tindie.com](https://www.tindie.com/products/overz/smart-power-bank-keep-alive/)

-Compatibility: Labs enabled HERO5 Session, HERO7-13, MAX and BONES
+Compatibility: Labs enabled HERO5 Session, HERO7-13, MAX/2, BONES and MISSION Series

-updated: September 10, 2024
+updated: May 22, 2026

 [More features](..) for Labs enabled cameras